Novahq-net/Nova3di/README.md

 # NovaHQ 3DI/3DO/PAK to OBJ Converter

-Visit [https://novahq.net](https://novahq.net) for more on NovaLogic file formats and tools.
+Visit [https://novahq.net](https://novahq.net) for more information on NovaLogic file formats and tools to work with these files.

 **Related research notes**: